-Hannah has worked in my lab since summer 2015 (the summer after her freshman year).
-Her work began with the bare-bones setup of a video camera and a social cage with five mice.
-After countless hours of scoring CCTV videos of mouse interactions, she has developed her own study to explore the influence of social rank on anxiotypic behavior and BDNF expression in the BNST.
-Her study incorporates both male and female mice and probes potential sex differences in the effects of social stress on physiology and behavior.
-She observed passive avoidance behavior (using a light-dark box) and open field behavior in male and female mice to determine if social rank (measured by home cage aggression and the tube test) has an effect on anxiety-like behavior in mice .
+Hannah’s senior research study incorporated both male and female mice to investigate potential sex differences in the effects of social stress on physiology and behavior.
+She observed passive avoidance behavior (using a light-dark box) and exploratory behavior (using the open field) in male and female mice to determine if social rank (measured by home cage aggression and the tube test) has an effect on anxiety-like behavior in mice.
 To understand the physiological changes that may underlie these changes in behavior, she developed and performed a qPCR assay to measure BDNF expression in the BNST.

-Hannah's work was presented at multiple local and international conferences, and she received multiple awards and recognition for her presentations.
+Hannah presented this work at multiple local and international conferences, and received multiple awards and recognition for these presentations.

 Hannah is currently working under a fellowship award at the Medical Research Institute for Chemical Defense in Aberdeen, MD.

-Emily took on the daunting task of completing a conceptual project as part of her senior thesis with my laboratory.
-Her project entailed building (from scratch) a touchscreen operant system for rats, built on an Arduino platform.
-To do this, she engaged her peers and incorporated two computer science majors to help her complete her project.
-With these two students, she developed the hardware and software needed for this system, and implemented it in a pilot project using four female Long-Evans rats.
+Emily took on the daunting task of completing a conceptual project as part of her senior thesis in my laboratory.
+This project entailed designing and building (from scratch) a touchscreen operant system for rats on an Arduino platform.
+To do this, she engaged her peers and incorporated two computer science majors to help her complete the project.
+With these two students, she researched and obtained the appropriate hardware needed for this system, and developed a simple software program that measured operant behavior in female Long-Evans rats.

 Emily's work was completed, in part, thanks to the Piscopo Research Fellowship.
-Upon graduation, Emily earned the prestigious Castle Award by the UMW Department of Biological Sciences for her dedication and excellent performance as a well rounded student in biology.
+Upon graduation, Emily also earned the prestigious Castle Award, designating her as the most outstanding graduating biology major at UMW, for her dedication and excellent performance as a well-rounded student.
 She is currently traveling the world, and intends to seek a career in neuropharmacology upon completing her well-deserved, soul-searching adventures.

 Meagan Darling was the first undergraduate student to join my laboratory.
 She had the distinct honor of piloting out many of the crazy ideas I had to record and investigate social behavior in mice, as well as some more sane ideas of her own.